Electron-mediated entanglement of two distant macroscopic ferromagnets within a nonequilibrium spintronic device: Witnessing nonequilibrium entanglement of localized spins via ultrafast X-ray spectroscopy

 \section{Witnessing nonequilibrium entanglement of localized spins via ultrafast X-ray spectroscopy}

-The recently demonstrated experimental protocols~\cite{Brydges2019,Bohnet2016} to quantify entanglement in quantum many-body systems use pure quantum states of $\sim 10$ trapped cold atoms or ions, which can also be in a state of time-dependent nonequilibrium.
-Such protocols essentially rely on unique capabilities of AMO techniques---such as the ability to make copies of a quantum system and single-atom manipulation and observation---which make it possible to isolate a subsystem (consisting of one or few atoms) and directly measure its (possibly time-dependent) R\'{e}nyi entanglement entropy~\cite{Brydges2019}.
-However, they are limited to small system sizes and cannot be ported to solid state lattices that are always at finite temperature [hence, target states are necessarily mixed as in Eq.~\eqref{eq:mixedentangled}] and can also be out-of-equilibrium (as in the case of spintronic devices like the one in Fig.~\ref{fig:fig1}).
+Experimentally demonstrated protocols~\cite{Brydges2019,Bohnet2016} to quantify entanglement in quantum many-body systems use pure quantum states of $\sim 10$ trapped cold atoms or ions, which can also be in a state of time-dependent nonequilibrium.
+Such protocols essentially rely on unique capabilities of AMO techniques---such as the ability to make copies of a quantum system or single-atom manipulation and observation---which make it possible to isolate a subsystem (consisting of one or few atoms) and directly measure its (possibly time-dependent) R\'{e}nyi entanglement entropy~\cite{Brydges2019}.
+However, they are limited to small system sizes and cannot be ported to solid state lattices that are always at finite temperature [hence, possible entangled states are necessarily mixed as in Eq.~\eqref{eq:mixedentangled}] and can also be out-of-equilibrium (as in the case of spintronic devices like the one in Fig.~\ref{fig:fig1}).
 How to measure entanglement of mixed quantum states is far less understood even in the context of AMO systems~\cite{Elben2020a}.

-The very recent neutron scattering experiments~\cite{Mathew2020,Scheie2021} have succeeded to directly witness intrinsic entanglement in solids~\cite{Brukner2006} that is present without any external driver.
-A salient example of such entanglement of a macroscopically large number of localized spins in equilibrium is offered by quasi-1D quantum antiferromagnets~\cite{Mathew2020,Scheie2021}.
+The very recent neutron scattering experiments~\cite{Mathew2020,Scheie2021,Laurell2021} have succeeded to directly witness intrinsic entanglement in solids~\cite{Brukner2006} present without any external driver.
+A salient example of such entanglement of a macroscopically large number of localized spins in equilibrium is offered by quasi-1D quantum antiferromagnets~\cite{Mathew2020,Scheie2021,Laurell2021}.
 Witnessing of their entanglement was achieved by extracting the quantum Fisher information (QFI)~\cite{Toth2012,Hyllus2012} from neutron scattering data on dynamic susceptibility~\cite{Hauke2016,Brukner2006}.
 However, this approach is not applicable to nanoscale devices like the SV in Fig.~\ref{fig:fig1} which are driven far from equilibrium by current pulses (dynamic susceptibility probes only near equilibrium states by relying on the Kubo linear-response theory~\cite{Hauke2016}).

 Nonetheless, a very recently proposed scheme~\cite{Hales2022} makes it possible to obtain (via an integral equation) time-dependent QFI from transient dynamical structure factor $S(\mathbf{k},\omega,t)$.
 Although $S(\mathbf{k},\omega,t)$ is directly proportional to inelastic neutron scattering cross section, neutron scattering at present offers slow time resolution \mbox{$\sim 1$ ms}.
 An ultrafast spectroscopy, with time resolution down to \mbox{$\sim 50$ fs} is offered by trRIXS~\cite{Mitrano2020,Chen2019,Halasz2016} as photon-in-photon-out (see Fig.~\ref{fig:fig1} for an illustration) scattering process with a resonant intermediate state and cross section that can be directly related~\cite{Hales2022} to $S(\mathbf{k},\omega,t)$.